pagopa/pagopa-ecommerce-helpdesk-commands-service/README.md

 **Pipeline Integration**: The CI/CD pipeline includes an `IntegrationTestEcommerceLocal` stage that:
 - Dynamically sets the service branch using `ECOMMERCE_HELPDESK_COMMANDS_COMMIT_SHA`
-- Extracts the ecommerce-commons version dynamically using `./gradlew -q printCommonsVersion`
 - Runs tests in the full ecommerce environment

 **Polling Tests**: Integration tests include transaction state polling to verify: